Contemporary figurative painter Alain Rouschmeyer drawing the human figure in his studio

 To draw is to remain.

-until something settles.
+until something begins to settle.

 The line searches.